Kim Ok-suk: First lady

-When Roh Tae-woo became the 12th President of South Korea in 1988, after his victory in 1987 South Korean presidential elections, Kim became the First Lady of South Korea on 25 February 1988.
+When Roh Tae-woo became the 12th President of South Korea in 1988, after his victory in 1987 South Korean presidential elections, Kim became the First Lady of South Korea on February 25, 1988.
 From the start of her tenure as First Lady, Kim made appearances at public events, such as the opening ceremony of the 1988 Summer Olympics held in Seoul and Pope John Paul II's visit to South Korea in October 1989.

-During her time as First Lady, she was often known for her reclusiveness.
-Kim has never often appeared in front of the general public.
-There were hardly any interviews, and her private schedules, such as visits to welfare institutions, were unconditionally kept secret.
-It was impossible for the media to talk to her through phone.

 During her tenure at the Blue House, she is considered as the only first lady who spoke in public rarely, and for this reason, Kim received complaints from women rights activists that she neglected social issues that the first lady should be concerned about.
 However, Kim had formed blood ties with ten households with boys and girls for over 20 years and gave them humane and financial help.
 During her tenure, she frequently visited large cities such as Seoul and Busan, as well as orphanages and nursing homes located in remote areas of the country.

 Kim was an avid follower of fashion and benchmarked former first lady Yuk Young-soo's style to give a gentle and calm public image, and to accentuate her image as an ordinary citizen.
 It was believed that Kim was originally a very active and an outgoing woman, but due to corruption and extravagant behavior of previous first lady Lee Soon-ja, she decided to maintain reclusiveness with her public image on purpose.

 She also participated in the repentance of her husband's actions during the Gwangju Uprising in 1980.
 Two days after her inauguration, she is seen meditating at a grave in memory of the victims.
 Although her husband did not apologize at this point for his actions during the uprising, her family, especially Kim, expresses regret, and wishes to repent and apologize to the Korean people, an attitude that contrast to that of the family of President Chun Doo-hwan, who never showed any form of remorse for the suppression of the uprising.

 She left her position as First Lady after the election of Kim Young-sam as the 13th President of South Korea on 1993.
 Initially opposed to Kim Young-sam's policy, she changed her mind during her mandate and tried to persuade those around her to vote for him, in order to better prepare for the transition between her husband's government and the next.